createcandle/install-scripts/README.md

 ## Creating the Candle Raspberry Pi disk image
+For this you will need:
+- A Raspberry pi with at least 2Gb of memory
+- An internet router with a free network cable
+- A micro SD card of at least 16Gb
+- An internet connected computer that can read/write the SD card

-1. Install Raspberry Pi Imager software on a computer with an SD card reader, and get a micro SD card of at least 16Gb.
+1. Install Raspberry Pi Imager software on a computer with an SD card reader.

 https://www.raspberrypi.com/software/

 2. Open Raspberry Pi Imager, insert the SD card.
 Select Raspberry Pi OS Bullseye Lite (32 Bit) as the OS to install.
-Also select your SD card.
+Also select your SD card as the drive to flash it to.

 3. Use the gear icon to set everything up that you can: enable ssh, set username "pi" and password "smarthome", set the hostname to "candle", pre-fill your wifi credentials, etc.

 4. Click "write".
 Once flashing is complete, unplug the SD card from your computer and re-insert it into your computer.
 A new disk called "boot" should appear.
 Edit the file called “cmdline.txt” using a text editor.
 From it, delete “init=/usr/lib/raspi-config/init_resize.sh”, and save.
 Saving might seem to fail, but it probably saved anyway.
 Open the cmdline.txt file again to confirm.

-NOTE: If you want to get the "cutting edge" version of Candle, you will also have to create a file called `candle_cutting_edge.txt`

-5. Make sure there is no other "candle.local" device on the network already, since after a reboot the Raspberry Pi's hostname will change to `candle.local`.
-You must also plug a network cable into the Raspberry Pi.
+5. Make sure there is no other "candle.local" device on the network already, since after a reboot the Raspberry Pi's hostname will change to `candle.local` (if it isn't called that already).
+You must also plug a network cable into the Raspberry Pi to avoid download issues.

 6. Now insert the SD card into the Raspberry Pi, power it up, wait a minute.